lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### Passing Data Among Collaborating UseCases

-It is not uncommon for multiple scenes to collaborate in order to complete a real world *Use Case*.
+It is not uncommon for multiple scenes to collaborate in order to complete business *Use Case*.

 Shared Entities that a UseCase manipulates should not be retrieved from the UseCase by the Presenter and then passed on to the Router only to be passed to the next ViewController, Presenter and UseCase.
 This would be quite tedious and is against the rule that the ViewController should not be concerned with Entities.